Atlides halesus corcorani

 Great Purple Hairstreak

 Large - for a hairstreak - and featuring brilliant metallic blue, light green, red and orange set against black.
-The white spots against the black of the head and thorax remind one of a monarch's coloration.
+The white spots against the black of the head and thorax remind one of a monarch's body coloration.
 Atlides halesus corcorani is a spectacular member of a tropical group of butterflies that is like nothing else in southern California.
 Other members of the genus Atlides - there are about 17 - are more or less similar to halesus, but only the latter ranges north into the U.S. Not particularly rare, it uses many species of mistletoe and can be found in a variety of places, but it's always a head-turner when spotted.
-I've seen it sporatically in places such as Big Rock Creek in the San Gabriels in the fall; along Cactus Spring Trail (not reliably) in spring; and Anza-Borrego (Plum Canyon, also spring); and in the Mojave National Preserve in the autumn.
+I've seen it sporadically in places such as Big Rock Creek in the San Gabriels in the fall; along Cactus Spring Trail (not reliably) in spring; and Anza-Borrego (Plum Canyon, also spring); and in the Mojave National Preserve in the autumn.

 I found this one roadside in the Valyermo area, where the desert meets the San Gabriel Mountains.
 September 11, 2008.
 The roadsides there are good places to look for this species.